 What are your favourite and least favourite writing-related tasks?

-As a copywriter, you’re asked to write about different subjects all the time, so I always look forward to researching any particular topic.
+As a freelance copywriter, you’re asked to write about different subjects all the time, so I always look forward to researching any particular topic.
 But on the other hand, I hate having to do research on subjects I don’t know about or don’t like.
 It can be time-consuming and sometimes fruitless, but also an amazing journey of discovery.
 It’s a double-edged sword.

 Any copywriting pet hates?